incognitoCodes/AI-ML-solution-services-workshop/3-churn-prediction/README.md

 ## Steps
-- Navigate to the churn-prediction.ipynb notebook and follow the steps
+- Navigate to the churn-prediction.ipynb notebook under "3-churn-prediction" and follow the steps

 ## Next Steps